phone: (303) 724-3994 Heather Cluff, Program Coordinator

 1997, MPH, Harvard University School of Public Health, Dept. of Health Policy and Management.

-Dr. Wynia is the author of more than 140 published articles, chapters and essays, co-editor of several books, and co-author of a book on fairness in health care benefit design.
+Dr. Wynia is the author of more than 160 published articles, chapters and essays, co-editor of several books, and co-author of a book on fairness in health care benefit design.
 His work has been published in JAMA, the New England Journal of Medicine, Annals of Internal Medicine, Health Affairs, and other leading medical and ethics journals, and he is a contributing editor for the American Journal of Bioethics.
-He has discussed his work as a guest on the BBC, ABC News, and National Public Radio, among others.
+He has discussed his work as a guest on the BBC, ABC News, CNN, MSNBC, National Public Radio and others.